 On the back of the cross is written what Snorri Sturluson had to say about Ari Fróði "Ari hinn Fróði Þorgilssonar Gellissonar ritaði fyrstur manna hér á landi að norrænu máli fræði bæði forna og nýja.
-Snorri Sturluson" - Ari the Wise Þorgilsson, the son of Gellir was the first man in Iceland to write in Old Norse both old and new studies (instead of Latin RHR).
+Snorri Sturluson" - Ari the Wise Þorgilsson, the son of Gellir, was the first man in Iceland to write in Old Norse both old and new studies (instead of Latin RHR).

 Staðastaður is only a very short drive from road 54.
 You will see the church at Staðastaður ahead as you drive west on the peninsula.
-It is a beautiful sight when the church stands tall with Snæfellsjökull glacier in the background.
+It is a beautiful sight when the church stands tall with the Snæfellsjökull glacier in the background.

 Seal-spotting at Ytri-Tunga

-I love spotting seals, they are so beautiful and curious and often they follow me when I am walking on the beach.
-You can even see them in Reykjavík and I often saw them on a beach in Grafarvogur suburb, where I used to live.
+I love spotting seals, they are so beautiful and curious, and often they follow me when I am walking on the beach.
+You can even see them in Reykjavík, and I often saw them on a beach in the Grafarvogur suburb, where I used to live.

 You can see both the common seal and the grey seal at Ytri-Tunga, but the grey seal is bigger than the common seal.
 The seals you will see on top of rocks or on the beach are usually the common seals.

-To get to Ytri-Tunga from the main road (54) you turn left and drive a short distance towards the farm.
-There is a ca 10-minute walk on a golden beach to the main seal-spotting location.
+To reach Ytri-Tunga from the main road (54) you turn left and drive a short distance toward the farm.
+There is a 10-minute walk on a golden beach to the main seal-spotting location.